 The SHS has many functions.
 For example, we serve as a volunteer group for DC area historic sites and organizations such as the White House Historical Association.
 The SHS also holds discussion sessions and workshops, sponsors speakers on campus, organizes trips to historic sites, and advocates for historic preservation.
 In addition, the SHS sponsors social activities at AU, such as movie nights and historic trivia contests.
 Some past events include collaborations with the American Society of Civil Engineers-National Capital Section and the National Archives and Records Administration.

-To join, attend a general meeting of the SHS, typically held at 8:30 PM, the second and fourth Thursday of each month during the Fall and Spring semesters.
+To join, attend a general meeting of the SHS, typically held at 8:00 PM on Tuesdays in the Battelle Atrium, or one of our many events during the Fall and Spring semesters.
 Membership is free.
 To find out more, see our contact information below.

 For more information about the Student Historical Society of American University, send an email to firstname.lastname@example.org or check us out on Facebook.
 Don't forget to follow us on Twitter for updates on events, trivia, and other SHS information @SHS_AU!